manjularajamani/jenkins_shared_libraries/README.md

 ### Pipeline for Cloning a Repository, Building, Tagging, and Pushing an Image to AWS ECR

-These below steps are performed in Jenkins dashboard
+The following steps are carried out in the Jenkins dashboard:

 **Prerequisite**